heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 The Dockerfile specification defines the following terms (among others):

-- Dockerfile: a text file that contains instructions for building a Docker image
+- Dockerfile: a text file that contains instructions for building a Docker image.
-- Build context: a directory that contains the files needed to build a Docker image
+- Build context: a directory that contains the files needed to build a Docker image.

 The Dockerfile specification defines a set of instructions.
 Each instruction corresponds to a command that can be run in a shell.
 The instructions are